The London Bridge Experience: Overview

 The attraction is located on Tooley Street, in vaults below the southern abutment of London Bridge, immediately outside London Bridge Station and originally a rival attraction, the London Dungeon, which has since moved closer to the London Eye.
 It is also opposite The Shard.
 The attraction opened on 22 February 2008 and cost about £2,000,000 to develop.

 On 31 October 2007, before it opened, the BBC reported that a collection of skeletons unearthed in the crypt had scared builders so much that they refused to work alone.

 Guests are led by Tour guides on a tour through the 'dark' moments of London's history, which include Boudicca's battles with the Romans, The Great Fire of London and a medieval encounter with Vikings.
 It explains the history of all the bridges that have been on the site: the first military style pontoon bridge built by the Romans, the first stone bridge built by Peter of Colechurch, the John Rennie Victorian bridge (which has now been relocated to Lake Havasu in Arizona, United States), ending with the current modern bridge opened by Queen Elizabeth II in 1971.

 In 2012, The London Bridge Experience introduced an "audio-wand" feature, so foreign customers are able to listen to the show in their own language.
 This includes German, Spanish, Italian, Polish, and French.

 The London Bridge Experience

 The London Bridge Experience is the first part of the attractions offering guests the opportunity of journeying through the dark history of London Bridge meeting a variety of characters and journeying from the Roman period through to modern days.
 The attraction's stories cover figures like Jack the Ripper, William Wallace, Guy Fawkes, and Sir John Rennie.
+After being unable to afford necessary repairs to bring the attraction up to proper health and safety standards, the London Bridge Experience closed in 2025.